manasthakur/learn-vim/modules/module3.md

 * `x`: cut
 * `y`: yank (copy)

-Some of the commands have a _two-letter_ combinations.
+Some of the commands have a _two-letter_ combination.
 For example:
 * `dd` deletes the current line
 * `cc` changes the current line